Memory Layout of C Programs

 Initialized data segment, usually called simply the Data Segment.
-A data segment is a portion of virtual address space of a program, which contains the global variables and static variables that are initialized by the programmer.
+A data segment is a portion of the virtual address space of a program, which contains the global variables and static variables that are initialized by the programmer.

-Note that, data segment is not read-only, since the values of the variables can be altered at run time.
+Note that, the data segment is not read-only, since the values of the variables can be altered at run time.

-Ex: static int i = 10 will be stored in data segment and global int i = 10 will also be stored in data segment
+Ex: static int i = 10 will be stored in the data segment and global int i = 10 will also be stored in data segment

 3. Uninitialized Data Segment:

-Uninitialized data segment, often called the “bss” segment, named after an ancient assembler operator that stood for “block started by symbol.”
+Uninitialized data segment often called the “bss” segment, named after an ancient assembler operator that stood for “block started by symbol.”
 Data in this segment is initialized by the kernel to arithmetic 0 before the program starts executing

 uninitialized data starts at the end of the data segment and contains all global variables and static variables that are initialized to zero or do not have explicit initialization in source code.

-For instance a variable declared static int i; would be contained in the BSS segment.
+For instance, a variable declared static int i; would be contained in the BSS segment.

-For instance a global variable declared int j; would be contained in the BSS segment.
+For instance, a global variable declared int j; would be contained in the BSS segment.

-The stack area traditionally adjoined the heap area and grew the opposite direction; when the stack pointer met the heap pointer, free memory was exhausted.
-(With modern large address spaces and virtual memory techniques they may be placed almost anywhere, but they still typically grow opposite directions.)
+The stack area traditionally adjoined the heap area and grew in the opposite direction; when the stack pointer met the heap pointer, free memory was exhausted.
+(With modern large address spaces and virtual memory techniques they may be placed almost anywhere, but they still typically grow in opposite directions.)

 The stack area contains the program stack, a LIFO structure, typically located in the higher parts of memory.
-On the standard PC x86 computer architecture it grows toward address zero; on some other architectures it grows the opposite direction.
+On the standard PC x86 computer architecture, it grows toward address zero; on some other architectures, it grows in the opposite direction.
 A “stack pointer” register tracks the top of the stack; it is adjusted each time a value is “pushed” onto the stack.
 The set of values pushed for one function call is termed a “stack frame”; A stack frame consists at minimum of a return address.